 Good websites aren’t just functional—they’re intuitive.
 That requires human instinct.

-When something breaks on your site—whether it’s a downed server, broken form, or security issue—AI won’t step up to own the problem.
+When something breaks—whether it’s a server crash, broken form, or security issue—AI won’t step up to own the problem.
 You’ll still need a real person to assess, troubleshoot, and resolve it.

 AI reacts.
 Humans prevent.